isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-paint-a-deck-with-peeling-paint.markdown

 > [Chemical Paint Remover for Wood](https://pestpolicy.com/best-chemical-paint-remover-for-wood/)
 ### 2. Moisture content
 Moisture content kills the paint stickiness by weakening the paint molecular bonds in contact with the primary surface.
 Usually, the decks base structure gets weaker due to wetness and detaches the paint chemical formulation, thus breaking the paint-deck surface bond.
-Latex paint is mostly affected by moisture as compared to acrylic paints. Â Consider painting your deck with acrylic paint to reduce peeling action and improve its surface life for a humid environment.
+Latex paint is mostly affected by moisture as compared to acrylic paints.
+Consider painting your deck with acrylic paint to reduce peeling action and improve its surface life for a humid environment.
 ### 3. Presence of dirt
 Dirt/dust weakens paint surface bonds and accelerates breaching or defacing off paint color.
 Moreover, debris settled on the surface destroys the uniform paint molecular bonds leading to chipping that eventually peels off.
 You will need to dust or wash your deck often to remove dirt that may have settled on the surface with time.
 Remember, latex painted deck shouldnt be washed; instead, you should blow air over the surface or wipe to remove dust/dirt.